BCCN Berlin Pre-Doc Internship Program - Call for applications

 General information and Eligibility

-The BCCN Berlin Pre-Doc internship program addresses motivated students who have a strong interest in Computational Neuroscience and want to join the BCCN Berlin doctoral program.
-Priority will be given to applicants from less developed countries and countries with a lower level of funding for research and higher education.
+The BCCN Berlin Pre-Doc Internship Program addresses motivated students who have a strong interest in Computational Neuroscience and want to join the BCCN Berlin doctoral program.
+Priority will be given to applicants from less developed countries and countries with a lower level of funding for research and higher education, especially in the area of computational neuroscience.
 Thus, we especially encourage students from these countries to apply.
 Successful applicants will perform research in one of the BCCN Berlin member laboratories.

 Exclusion criteria: We do not accept applications from students who have lived in Germany in the last three years or did their Bachelor or Master Degree in Germany.